tmtsoftware/esw-ts/docs/src/main/clients/event/event-service.md

 ###publish

-This API publishes an event to the event server.
+This API publishes an event to the event server and returns Done as a promise.

 Example for publish looks like following: